Timber Sales - Premium Quality

 • Physical inspection by forestry or customs authorities.

-• Grading of timber might be required based on local standards.
+• Timber grading may be required based on national or international standards.

 🇮🇳 India

-• Log export is banned (except for a few special species like sandalwood under strict rules).
+• Log export is banned except for a few special species (e.g., sandalwood under strict rules).

-• Exporters must register with the Directorate General of Foreign Trade (DGFT).
+• Exporters must register with the DGFT (Directorate General of Foreign Trade).

-• Must comply with CITES and phytosanitary regulations.
+• Compliance with CITES and phytosanitary regulations is mandatory.

 🇲🇾 Malaysia